 Personify is a new online lender that offers unsecured personal loans to prime and subprime borrowers at reasonable rates.
-It is based in San Diego, California, but as of October 2015 it only offers loans in Georgia and Missouri.
-It has an A- rating with the BBB
+The lender is based in San Diego, California, and has a B rating with the BBB.

 How Do Personify's Loans Work?